-The Daemon Knows is an exploration of what Bloom calls the “American sublime”: that class of literature that reaches beyond the human, in a way that is distictly American.
+The Daemon Knows is an exploration of what Bloom calls the “American sublime”: that class of literature that reaches beyond the human, in a way that is distinctly American.
 What is beyond the human falls, by Bloom’s estimation, into three major categories; God, Nature, and the Daemon, and it is the last of these that Bloom is concerned with.
 What connects the twelve works that Bloom has chosen is what he calls, ‘their receptivity to daemonic influx.’
 But what is the daemon?
-It is Emerson’s “God within”; the ‘American self’; the genius, the muse, that spark of the individual that transcends the everyday.
+It is Emerson’s “God within,” the ‘American self’, the genius, the muse, that spark of the individual that transcends the everyday.

-The American sublime then, is, like America itself, a self-created entity; forward-pushing, immediate, and individualistic, yet cut through with ambivalence.
+The American sublime is, like America itself, a self-created entity; forward-pushing, immediate, and individualistic, yet cut through with ambivalence.
 As Bloom remarks:

 ambivalence has to mark the American Sublime: Think of Melville, Whitman, Eliot’s The Waste Land, Faulkner’s doomed landscapes.
 A selfhood endlessly aspiring to freedom from the past is bound to resist actual overdeterminations that bind us all in time.

-The daemon of the American sublime is the very daemon that both haunts and yet makes possible the American Dream itself; a sense of striving, fated never to succeed.
+The daemon of the American sublime is the very daemon that both haunts and yet makes possible the American Dream itself; a sense of striving fated never to succeed.
 It is this very essence that Bloom seeks to distil from the works he considers.

-In many ways, this style of criticism harks back to the expansive ebullitions of critics like Sir Arthur Quiller-Couch, a style that is certainly not to everyone’s taste.
+In many ways, this style of criticism harks back to the expansive ebullitions of critics like Sir Arthur Quiller-Couch–a style that is certainly not to everyone’s taste.
 But for a general audience, with an interest in getting to know some of the great writers of American literary history, this book, from one of the most renowned critics of his generation, makes a wonderful introduction.